Skip to main content

 Teaching and learning

-In your English modules, lectures, seminar discussions and workshops with practitioners and theorists will provide you with a range of approaches to the analysis and production of literature.
+In your English modules, lectures and seminar discussions will provide you with a range of approaches to the analysis of texts.

 Should you need any non-academic support during your time at Brunel, the Student Support and Welfare Team are here to help.